Techniques to Ensure Alignment Without Relying on Meetings

 Techniques to Maintain Alignment Without Meetings

-Run daily, weekly, or project-based check-ins using tools like Slack, Notion, or Loom.
-Simple questions like “What am I working on?”, “What obstacles am I facing?”, and “What are the next steps?” help keep everyone updated without live calls. - Structured status updates
+Use Slack, Notion, or Loom to run daily or weekly updates with prompts like “What am I working on?”, “What obstacles am I facing?”, and “What are the next steps?”
+No call needed.

 How to Structure Communication That Replaces Meetings